How To Get a Shelf on the Upper Glutes in 6 Weeks (Proven Glute Workout)

 Without standing up completely, pulse in and out of a low squat, driving the knees out against the band constantly.
 Do not let up tension on the band or exit the squat until all reps are completed.

-Weighted Compound Exercises (the Best Upper Glute Exercises)
+Weighted Compound Exercises (the Best Exercises for the Upper Glutes)

 While bodyweight and banded exercises are effective for upper glute development, weighted compound exercises will deliver the most dramatic results in the least amount of time.